More on the preservation of large cardinals under class forcing: Vop e nka's principle and suitable iterations

-As the reader may have noticed, our statement of Brooke-Taylor's result differs from the original one in that we require $\mathbb{P}$ to be weakly homogeneous.
-This additional hypothesis seems to be necessary to carry out the lifting arguments of the proof, for without weak homogeneity there is no guarantee that the master condition lies in a segment of the generic $G$.
-However, thanks to the weak homogeneity assumption our proof shows more than Brooke-Taylor's, for it shows that \emph{every} relevant elementary embedding from the ground model lifts to an elementary embedding in the forcing extension.
-Even though the assumption of weak homogeneity is fulfilled by a wide family of forcing notions, it puts some restrictions on the sort of statements that can be forced.
-One example is the statement $V=\rm{HOD}$, for if $\mathbb{P}\in \rm{HOD}$ is weakly homogeneous, then the HOD of any generic extension by $\mathbb{P}$ is contained in the HOD of the ground model.
-In section 8 we will discuss in more detail the situation arising with non weakly homogeneous iterations.
-We are very grateful to Andrew Brooke-Taylor for his comments on this matter.
+Our version of Brooke-Taylor's result differs from the original one in that we require the weak homogeneity of $\mathbb{P}$.
+However, our proof shows more than Brooke-Taylor's, for it shows that \emph{every} relevant elementary embedding from the ground model lifts to an elementary embedding in the forcing extension (recall Remark~\ref{RemarkOnLocality}).
+Even though weak homogeneity holds for a wide family of forcing notions, it puts some restrictions on the sort of statements that can be forced.
+One example is $``\rm{V}=\rm{HOD}"$.
+In Section 12 we will address this problem and will prove Theorem \ref{AlmostVopenka} without the weak homogeneity assumption (Theorem \ref{VopenkaNonHom}).
+We are very grateful to Andrew Brooke-Taylor for his valuable comments on this matter.